Arvind-puthucode/MiniAxiom/README.md

 ## 🤝 Contributing

-This is a research prototype demonstrating hybrid AI mathematical reasoning.
-The codebase provides a solid foundation for:
+This is my vibecoding and experimenting this prototype demonstrating hybrid AI mathematical reasoning.
+Eventually this needs to be formalized for hypergraphss.
+Where can we use this?
 - **Educational Tools**: Interactive math tutoring
 - **Research Platforms**: Formal reasoning experiments
 - **Production Systems**: Automated mathematical problem solving